 My sister generously shared her recipe, and I made a few changes to create an even more nourishing/cleansing formula for baby’s skin!

-- 1 tablespoon almond, grapeseed, or olive oil (where to buy quality oils)
+- 1 tablespoon almond, grapeseed, or olive oil (get almond oil, get grapeseed oil, get olive oil)

 - 1 tablespoon liquid castile soap (where to buy castile soap)